toadle/selectbf/res/doc/README.txt

-lib - Contains the "connector/j", "jdom" and "commons-net" libraries needed to run the selectbf-parser. php - Contains all the files that you later shoot into your webserver src - Contains the source-files of the select(bf)-parser
+lib - Contains the "connector/j", "jdom" and "commons-net" libraries needed to run the selectbf-parser. php - Contains all the files that you later shoot into your webserver src - Contains the source-files of the select(bf)-parser doc - Contains the documentation and readme-files, but you already know that

 II.
 Step Two